collective-intelligence-lab/collective-intelligence-lab.github.io/_pages/join.md

 - **Graduate students** interested in advising or co-advising should indicate how their thesis goals align with our lab’s research themes.
 - We expect intellectual initiative, clarity of writing and thought, and the ability to manage ambiguity and iterate quickly.

-We have regular lab meetings, a collaborative writing culture, and an emphasis on sharing unfinished ideas in public.
+We have regular lab meetings, a collaborative writing culture, and an emphasis on sharing unfinished ideas.

 ---